NYUAD-CRC/crc-docs/_sources/hpc/software/software_modules.rst.txt

 .. code-block:: bash

-    # Run the following commands after logging in Dalma
+    # Run the following commands after logging in the HPC
     module avail

 Then you could select the desired software to load.
 The following example shows how to load a self-sufficient-single-application environment for gromacs.

 .. code-block:: bash

-    # Run the following commands after logging in Dalma
+    # Run the following commands after logging in the HPC
     module load gromacs
     # or use the full module name with version
     module load gromacs/5.0.4